ezsystems/symfony-tools/doc/NativeTagAwareAdapters.md

 And by default `CACHE_POOL` enviroment is set to `cache.tagaware.filesystem` to use it.

-_If you change to this adapter; clear cache and restart web server, you'll be able to verify it's in use on Symfony's web debug toolbar._
+If you change to this adapter, clear cache and restart web server.
+You can verify if the adapter is in use on the Symfony web debug toolbar.

 ### Redis cache